 Joseph Hart, Ph.D.

-Joseph M. Hart, PhD, ATC is an assistant professor of orthopaedic research at the University of Virginia, Department of Orthopaedic Surgery.
+Joseph M. Hart, PhD, ATC is a professor of orthopaedic research at the University of Virginia, Department of Orthopaedic Surgery.
 Dr. Hart also has an academic appointment in the Curry School of Education where he teaches and mentors graduate students in the Sports Medicine and Athletic Training Program.
 Dr. Hart earned his BS degree in Sports Medicine from Marietta College, MS in Athletic Training from West Virginia University and a PhD in Sports Medicine from the University of Virginia.
 Dr. Hart has been a certified and Licensed athletic trainer since 1997 with experience at the high school level, college, professional sports and clinic settings.
 Dr. Hart’s research focus is in the area of neuromuscular consequences of joint injury, in particular neuromuscular factors that contribute to the progression of osteoarthritis following ACL reconstruction and factors that contribute to the low back pain recurrence.

 “I enjoy spending time with my family and traveling.
 I am involved with community adult recreation leagues for softball and baseball.”

 Building 400, Suite 330

 210 Emmet Street North, #205

 The nearly ubiquitous incidence of early-onset osteoarthritis in the post-traumatic knee makes research in this patient group exciting and challenging.
 Among the many contributing factors are exercise-related neuromuscular changes in the presence of muscle dysfunction.
 I have investigated the effects of gender, core instability and previous joint injury on quadriceps muscle function, balance and neuromuscular performance during activities.
 Therefore, my research will continue to focus on basic science (including animal models), translational and clinical trials research to provide the best evidence based treatments for active persons who are at risk for knee injury, re-injury and degeneration.